Farmers Insurance: Auto, Home, and Renters

 Auto Coverages

-Farmers offers several types of auto insurance coverage.
+Farmers offers several types of auto insurance.
 Its sheer number of options makes it the second-best insurer for coverage.
 These coverage types all protect your car from different disasters and damage.
 Their options include essentials, such as liability and full coverage, as well as many extra options.
 Some of their coverages only apply to the Farmers Smart Plan branded policies, which offer extra perks.

 • Liability insurance.
-Liability coverage pays for damages and injuries you cause in an at-fault accident.
+Liability pays for damages and injuries you cause in an at-fault accident.
 Most states require liability coverage to drive.

 • Collision insurance.
-Collision coverage pays to repair damages to your car from a crash with another object or vehicle.
+Collision pays to repair damages to your car from a crash with another object or vehicle.

 • Uninsured and underinsured motorist (UM/UIM).
 UM and UIM pays for damages that an uninsured or underinsured driver causes.
 Some states require you to have this coverage.